Slashbunny/gog-galaxy-plugin-downloader/README.md

 If does not modify any directories in the destination folder.
 You should manually delete your existing/old plugins.

+# Basic

+* Download the latest release from the [Releases](Releases) page.
+* Extract the zip file anywhere on your PC.
+* Double click on `gog-plugins-downloader.exe` to run the plugin to download or update your plugins.

+This will only work for Windows.
+If you are using another OS, you will need to follow the Advanced instructions below.

+# Advanced

-# Requirements
+## Requirements

 Install Python 3 on your OS.
-Clone or [download](https://github.com/Slashbunny/gog-galaxy-plugin-downloader/archive/master.zip)+extract this repository into a directory of your choice.
+Clone or [download](https://github.com/Slashbunny/gog-galaxy-plugin-downloader/archive/master.zip), then extract this repository into a directory of your choice.

-# Usage
+## Usage

 Open a command line terminal and navigate to the directory where you downloaded or cloned this repository.